TheNebulo/Asciify/README.md

         A string containing all the ASCII/Unicode characters to represent pixels (going from lightest to darkest.)
         Default is a predertimened string for an ASCII set.
     - monochrome: Bool.
-        If True, a frames are rendered using only grayscale colors.
+        If True, a frame are rendered using only grayscale colors.
         Default is False.
     - filters: Dict.
         A dictionary containing filters to use. crt, sepia, and tint are boolean keys, and tint requires a tint_color key with a color tuple (0-255).